seetaresearch/dragon/docs/api/python/torch.rst

   `nonzero(...) <torch/nonzero.html>`_
   : Return the indices of non-zero elements.

-  `normal(...) <torch/normal.html>`_
-  : Return a tensor with a normal distribution.

   `ones(...) <torch/ones.html>`_
-  : Return a tensor with value 1 filled.
+  : Return a tensor filled with ones.

   `ones_like(...) <torch/ones_like.html>`_
-  : Return a tensor with value 1 filled, shape as input.
+  : Return a tensor of ones with shape as the other.

   `one_hot(...) <torch/one_hot.html>`_
   : Return the one-hot representation for input.